browserengineering/book/book/layout.md

 That means the `x` computation has to go *before* the recursive `layout` call.

-On the contrary, an element's `height` field depends on its children's heights.
+On the other hand, an element's `height` field depends on its children's heights.
 So while `x` must be computed _before_ the recursive call, `height` has to be computed _after_.